Georgia Certificate of Authority

 You must also appoint and list a Georgia Registered Agent.
 A Registered Agent must be maintained at all times.
 We can provide this service at a cost of just $99/year.

-Harvard Business Services can assist with your application so you don’t have to deal with the Georgia Secretary of State directly.
+Harvard Business Services can assist with your Georgia Certificant of Authority application so you don’t have to deal with the Georgia Secretary of State directly.
 We do charge our own fee for this service, in addition to state fees.
 The exact fee can vary based upon whether your company is already filed and whether you need us to obtain additional documents to meet the state’s requirements.
 Please contact us for an exact quote.

-How Do I Know if I Need a Georgia Certificate of Authority?
+How Do I Know If I Need a Georgia Certificate of Authority?

 Georgia LLC and corporation law lists several activities that are not classified as transacting business in the state.
 These activities include: